dataprogpy/dataprogpy.github.io/docs/modeling/robust-modeling-workflow/cross-validation.md

 ---
-icon: material/numeric-3
+icon: material/numeric-2
 ---
-Of course.
-Here's a breakdown of cross-validation and scikit-learn's methods to help you understand them.

-### What is Cross-Validation? 🤔
+## What is Cross-Validation? 🤔

 In machine learning, you build a model to make predictions on new, unseen data.
 But how do you know how well your model will perform *before* you deploy it?
 You need to test it.